Genivia/ugrep/README.md

            -d ACTION, --directories=ACTION
                   If  an  input file is a directory, use ACTION to process it.
-By default, ACTION is `read', i.e., read  directories  just  as  if they  were  ordinary  files.
-If ACTION is `skip', silently skip directories.
-If ACTION is `recurse', read all files under  each directory,  recursively,  following  symbolic links only if they are on the command line.
+By default, ACTION  is  `skip',  i.e.,  silently  skip  directories unless specified on the command line.
+If ACTION is `read', warn when directories are read as input.
+If  ACTION  is  `recurse', read all files under each directory, recursively, following sym- bolic links only if they are  on  the  command  line.
 This  is equivalent   to   the   -r   option.
-                  If  ACTION  is  `dereference-recurse', read all files under each directory,  recursively,  following  symbolic  links.
+If  ACTION  is  `derefer- ence-recurse', read all files under each directory, recursively, following  symbolic links.
 This is equivalent to the -R option.

+           --depth=NUM, -1, -2, -3, -4, -5, -6, -7, -8, -9
+                  Restrict recursive searches to NUM (NUM >  0)  directory  levels deep,  where  -1 (--depth=1) searches the specified path without recursing into subdirectories.
+Enables -R if -R or  -r  is  not specified.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This